gravitational/careers/challenges/systems/challenge-1.md

 * Library should be able to stream the output of a running job.
   * Output should be from start of process execution.
   * Multiple concurrent clients should be supported.
-* Add resource control for CPU, Memory and Disk IO per job using cgroups.

 ### API